chrisdetmering/Human-API-Integration/README.md

 ## Cloning the Repo

-Now that we have git installed, let's clone down the repo.
-In order to do this, go to the [projects repo](https://github.com/chrisdetmering/Human-API-Integration) or just scroll up if you are already there and click the code button and then the copy to keyboard button:
+Now that we have git installed, it's time to clone down the repo.
+Go to the [projects repo](https://github.com/chrisdetmering/Human-API-Integration) and click the Code button and then the copy to keyboard button:

 ![git-clone](images/git-clone.png)

-Then open up a terminal window and cd into the directory that you want to clone the repo in to.
-You will then type into the terminal:
+Now, open up a terminal window and cd into the directory that you want to clone the repo in to.
+You will then type in the terminal:

 ```
 git clone https://github.com/chrisdetmering/Human-API-Integration.git